Deep-Symmetry/afterglow/doc/primes.md

 can supply a predicate, and we will get back all the values up to the one for which that predicate is no longer true.
-The predicate we want is one that is true when the number is small enough to potentially be a prime factor of `n`, so that means it is less than or equal to half of `n`.
-We once again use the `partial` higher-order function to build that predicate, by "pre-filling" in the value of `n` as the first argument of our `half-or-less?` predicate, and then we keep feeding it prime numbers until we reach one that is too big.
+The predicate we want is one that is true when the number is small enough to potentially be a prime factor of `n`, so that means it is less than or equal to the square root of `n`.
+We once again use the `partial` higher-order function to build that predicate, by "pre-filling" in the value of `n` as the first argument of our `sqrt-or-less?` predicate, and then we keep feeding it prime numbers until we reach one that is too big.

 > I could have done this next bit without adding those two new helper
 > functions, but that would require using Clojure's "function